-- Cybercosm, The - Text by Todd Drashner
+- Crystal Trees - Text by AI Vin

 - Deep Well Industrial Zone - Text by Todd Drashner

-Heavy duty industrial and manufacturing zones, most often found in the Inner Sphere and most heavily developed areas of the Middle Regions.
+Heavy duty industrial and manufacturing zones are most often found in the Inner Sphere and most heavily developed areas of the Middle Regions.